chcald/async_await_example/README.md

-# How run this example
+# How to run this example

 1. npm i node-fetch
 2. node test.js